 Are you short on time and you’re wondering what to see at the Grand Canyon in one day?
-Let me show you a quick itinerary, full of interesting things to do and see, with updated info and lots of insider tips!
+Let me show you a quick itinerary, full of interesting things to do, that includes the best viewpoints along the south rim.
+With updated info and lots of insider tips!

 Recognized as one of the seven natural wonders of the world, the Grand Canyon National Park is probably Arizona’s most distinguishable landmark.

 277 miles (124 km) long, up to 18 miles (29 km) wide and over a mile deep… it can be a bit overwhelming!
-Especially if you don’t have a plan!
+Especially if you want to explore the south rim in one day!

-One day at the Grand Canyon: is it enough?
+One day in the Grand Canyon: is it enough?

 The Grand Canyon National Park is the one place where we always wanted to go.